FuriouZz/blog/content/posts/2024-01-02/index.md

 Every code and configuration will be inside  `.lume` directory and all articles and pages inside `content` directory.

-OK!
 Create files and directories by following the structure below:

 ```bash
 my-awesome-blog/